yuIlariy/speedo/README.md

 ## 📦 Installation

- - `There mayhap a 15sec cool down after deploy to enable auto monitor without error (bot will boot after 15sec)(maybe cos hedgehog 🦔 is 👑)`
+ - `There mayhap a 15sec cool down after deploy to enable auto monitor without error (bot will boot after 15sec)(maybe cos 🦔 is 👑)`

 ### 1. Clone the Repo